Benny Higgins (Chair)

 She was educated at Clare College, Cambridge and the Royal Northern College of Music.

 Since 1998 Paul has worked in Edinburgh's financial sector, and since January 2010 he has been CEO of Amati Global Investors, an investment management firm focused on investing in small and medium sized companies in the UK.
-Paul has been a board member of the Dunedin Consort and of the Hebrides Ensemble, and currently serves as a Governor of the Royal Conservatoire of Scotland.
+Paul has been a board member of the Dunedin Consort and of the Hebrides Ensemble, and has also served as a Governor of the Royal Conservatoire of Scotland.

 Sally Magnusson is an award-winning journalist and broadcaster who has presented a wide range of programmes for the BBC from current affairs and politics to news and religion.
 She has anchored Reporting Scotland for BBC Scotland for many years.
 She is the founder and chair of Playlist for Life, a charity which encourages access to personalised music on iPods for people with dementia to help them reconnect with their memories and their loved ones.
 Her memoir, Where Memories Go: Why Dementia Changes Everything was published in January 2014.